crosswalk-project/crosswalk-website/contribute/Building_Crosswalk.md

     ninja -C out/Release xwalk_browsertest

 ### Build Instructions for Android
+Install the dependency of building crosswalk on Ubuntu machine

+    sudo ./build/install-build-deps-android.sh

 First of all, set up the Android build environment.
 If you are targeting ARM, pass `arm` instead of `x86` below:

     . xwalk/build/android/envsetup.sh --target-arch=x86